gcassel/Modular-Organizing-Terminology/terms/specialize.md

 *Precise* is a [trait](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/trait.md) of forms and activities which have been highly specialized.

-*Especially* is a trait of highly specialized or precise actions.
+*Especially* is a trait of highly specialized or precise [acts](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/act.md).

 Specialized forms and actions are often more [detailed](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/detail.md).